 A3.
-Because appropriate documentation is provided to the Assistant Dean for Accessibility Resources, faculty members are not responsible for making decisions about accommodations.
-The Assistant Dean recommends the accommodation(s) which will be most effective in assuring the student's access to academic programs.
-Students have the responsibility for requesting accommodations and services, and must provide documentation to the Assistant Dean from an appropriate professional of conditions that may warrant academic accommodations.
-Before providing particular accommodations, the Assistant Dean carefully considers the nature of the student's disability and the impact the disability may have on learning and performance.
+Because appropriate documentation is provided to the Associate Dean of Students for Multicultural Affairs, faculty members are not responsible for making decisions about accommodations.
+The Associate Dean recommends the accommodation(s) which will be most effective in assuring the student's access to academic programs.
+Students have the responsibility for requesting accommodations and services, and must provide documentation from an appropriate professional of conditions that may warrant academic accommodations.
+Before providing particular accommodations, the Associate Dean carefully considers the nature of the student's disability and the impact the disability may have on learning and performance.
 The particular accommodations or support services provided are determined on an individual basis and types of services provided depend on the documented needs of the student.
 Services can include things such as special testing arrangements, readers, interpreters, note takers, certified real-time captioners (CART), FM assistive listening devices (FM ALD), taped textbooks, counseling, etc. All of the services provided are "support" services; students with disabilities are fully integrated into the Hamilton College community.